jimkang/annoy-node/README.md

 Tests
 -----

 Run tests with `make test`.

 You can also run tests individually:

-`node tests/smalltest.js` - This is a short baseline test.
+- This is a short baseline test: `node tests/smalltest.js`
-`node tests/basictests.js` - This is a test that uses 70K 200-dimension vectors.
+- This is a test that uses 70K 200-dimension vectors: `node tests/basictests.js`

 There is also a `big-test` target that is not a dependency of the `test` target.
 It loads about 3 million 300-dimension vectors.
 It takes about six minutes to run on good-for-2016 hardware.
-Before you can run it, you need to download [GoogleNews-vectors-negative300.bin](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) to `tests/data`. started 9:22
+Before you can run it, you need to download [GoogleNews-vectors-negative300.bin](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) to `tests/data`.

 License
 -------